Teaching, Exams and Use of Study Areas on campus during the COVID-19 pandemic

 You can also find the answers to the most frequently asked questions about Corona at the university in the Corona FAQs on the TUM Wiki.

 - You may only participate in a course if you have registered in advance.
 Without prior registration, participation is not possible.

-- If you belong to one of the risk groups defined by the Robert Koch Institute, who are subject to a severe progression of the illness and wish to take part in a course or exam or use a study area, you are required to take the necessary measures for your own protection, or to refrain from participating.
-The crisis management team (krisenstab-coronavirus(at)tum.de) or your attending physician can advise you in this regard.
+- If you belong to one of the risk groups for severe courses defined by the Robert Koch Institute and you wish to take part in the presence examination or course or attend a learning room, you are urged to take the necessary measures for self-protection or to refrain from participation.
+In this case, the crisis task force (krisenstab-coronavirus(at)tum.de) or the attending physician can advise you.

-- Participation of expectant mothers in in-person examinations and courses offered by TUM is permissible, as a rule, provided that safety and hygiene measures are observed.
-For practical courses (e.g. laboratory courses involving the handling of hazardous substances) the risk assessment of the responsible supervisor is decisive.
-In all cases, it is important that you inform yourself in advance about the current regional incidence of infection relevant to you (https://corona.rki.de/ under Landkreise), as the assessment here does not explicitly refer to the risks to which you could be exposed on arrival.
-For example, if the incidence of infection is considered critical with more than 50 newly infected persons per 100,000 inhabitants in the last seven days, you should refrain from taking part in any in-person events.
-If in doubt, please contact your physician or the TUM Corona Crisis Task Force at krisenstab-coronavirus(at)tum.de (advising through occupational safety experts and physicians).
+- In principle, it is possible for expectant mothers to take part in presence examinations and teaching events, provided that the protective and hygienic measures provided are observed.
+For practical events (e.g. laboratory courses involving the handling of hazardous substances), the assessment of the responsible lecturer is decisive.
+In any case, please inform yourself in advance about the current regional infection situation relevant to you at https://corona.rki.de/, as this assessment explicitly does not refer to the risks to which you could be exposed during your arrival.
+For example, if the infection incidence is considered critical, with more than 50 new infections per 100,000 population in the last seven days, you should refrain from attending any attendance events.
+If in doubt, please contact your physician or the crisis task force at krisenstab-coronavirus(at)tum.de (advice from occupational safety specialists and company physicians).

 Before attending a course on campus, registration for the course is mandatory.
 Before each course, exam or learning room visit, registration via the QR code at the seat/room is also mandatory.